ScottStevenWhite/CouchPotato/PSEUDO_CODE.md

     METHOD PlayContent(Content)
         platform = GET platform for Content
         platform.StreamContent(Content)
+        CurrentContent = Content

-    METHOD PauseContent(Content)
+    METHOD PauseContentForUser(User)
-        platform = GET platform for Content
+        platform = GET platform for CurrentContent
-        platform.PauseContent(Content)
+        platform.PauseContent(CurrentContent)
+        User.LastContent = CurrentContent
+        User.LastContentTimePosition = CurrentContent.TimePosition

-    METHOD ResumeContent(Content)
+    METHOD ResumeContentForUser(User)
-        platform = GET platform for Content
+        platform = GET platform for User.LastContent
-        platform.ResumeContent(Content)
+        User.LastContentTimePosition = platform.ResumeContent(User)

-    METHOD ManageContentPlayback()
+    METHOD MonitorCouch()
+        WHILE True
+            detectedUsers = UserRecognition.DetectUsers()
-        IF CurrentUsers is not empty
+            IF detectedUsers != CurrentUsers
-            IF CurrentContent is not null and CurrentUsers does not contain user of CurrentContent PauseContent(CurrentContent)
+                HandleUserChange(detectedUsers)

+    METHOD HandleUserChange(detectedUsers)
+        FOR EACH user IN CurrentUsers NOT IN detectedUsers PauseContentForUser(user)
-            FOR EACH user IN CurrentUsers
+        FOR EACH user IN detectedUsers NOT IN CurrentUsers AuthenticateUser(user)
-                IF user does not have content playing CurrentContent = GetContentRecommendation(user)
-                    PreBufferContent(CurrentContent)
-                    PlayContent(CurrentContent)
-        ELSE
-            IF CurrentContent is not null
-                PauseContent(CurrentContent)
+            ResumeContentForUser(user)
+        IF detectedUsers IS EMPTY
+            SmartHome.TurnOffTV()

+ON START of CouchPotatoApp
+    CouchPotatoApp.StartApp()
+    CouchPotatoApp.MonitorCouch()

+END CouchPotato
 ```

+This pseudo code takes into account continuous monitoring of the couch, changes in the number of users, pausing and resuming content, and turning off the TV when no users are detected.